iceflyer3/angular-overlay-manager/angular-overlay-manager/README.md

         overlayRef.onClose().subscribe((data) => {
             ...
         });
     }
 }

 ```

 The observable returned by `onClose()` will pass back any data that was passed to the `close(data)` function of the `AomOverlay`.
-Calls to the `cancel()` function of the `AomOverlay` or clicks on the background to close the overlay will never return any data.
+Calls to the `cancel()` function of the `AomOverlay`, the `forceCancel()` function of the `AomOverlayRef`, or clicks on the background to close the overlay will never return any data.

 ### Opening nested overlays
 This library does **not** support opening nested overlays.
 There are **not** currently any plans to add support for this feature.

-If you attempt to open an overlay from an already open overlay you will receive an error via an alert dialog stating that you must first close the already open dialog.
+If you attempt to open an overlay while there is already an open overlay you will receive an error via an alert dialog stating that you must first close the already open overlay.

 ## VERSIONING